vekatze/neut/book/src/commands.md

 You can technically create a test function for the function and check its behavior.
 Or modify the main function to call the new function just to see its behavior.

-It might be, however, a bit cumbersome.
-We'd love to achieve rapid try-and-error cycles in certain circumstances.

-You can use the command `zen` here.
+That can be a bit cumbersome.
+In such cases, `zen` lets you iterate quickly.
 Suppose that a file `some-file.nt` contains a function `foo` defined as follows:

 ```neut
 define foo(x: int) -> int {